 The $600 million first phase would revitalize the southern end of the property, and would include the 500,000-square-foot Chicago Arc Innovation Building, which would feature both retail space and a community center.
 The first phase would also include a mixed-income senior housing building and a new park, and would reuse the Singer Pavilion, the only remaining building from the original Reese complex.
-Infrastructure construction is expected to begin in 2021.
+Infrastructure construction is expected to begin in late 2021 or early 2022.